CBSE Class 12 Physics Syllabus 2025-26 PDF | Theory & Practical Marks

 Dual Nature of Radiation and Matter

 Dual nature of radiation, Photoelectric effect, Hertz and Lenard's observations; Einstein's photoelectric equation-particle nature of light.
-Experimental study of photoelectric effect Matter waves-wave nature of particles, de-Broglie relation.
+Experimental study of the photoelectric effect: Matter waves-wave nature of particles, de-Broglie relation.

 Atoms

-Alpha-particle scattering experiment; Rutherford's model of atom; Bohr model of the hydrogen atom, Expression for the radius of the nth possible orbit, velocity and energy of electron in his orbit, of hydrogen line spectra (qualitative treatment only).
+Alpha-particle scattering experiment; Rutherford's model of the atom; Bohr model of the hydrogen atom, Expression for the radius of the nth possible orbit, velocity and energy of the electron in its orbit, of hydrogen line spectra (qualitative treatment only).

 Nuclei